CryptoBlades/cb-gitbook-wiki/getting-started/multiple-accounts.md

 ![](../.gitbook/assets/connect-button.png)

-Once you are finished, CryptoBlades should now detect your new account.
-If your new account is not yet reflected on the website, simply refresh CryptoBlades.
+Once you are finished, CryptoWar should now detect your new account.
+If your new account is not yet reflected on the website, simply refresh CryptoWar